-Residential parking is available near Century Hall.
+Residential parking is available near Lantana Hall.
 Visit the Parking and Transit Services website for more information about how to purchase a Residential Parking Permit.

 What are the ASU Housing Rates?

-ASU housing rates for the 2019-20 academic year can be found online.
-Rates for the new residential hall at Polytechnic have not yet been set for the 2020-21 academic year.
+ASU housing rates for the 2020-21 academic year can be found online.

 What furniture is included in the rooms?

-Century Hall: Rooms include a Twin XL adjustable height bed, desk and chair, and lockable wardrobe.
+Rooms include a Twin XL bed, desk, chair, dresser, and closet space.